-- (1) The audit fees for the 2016 fiscal year are based on 2017 billed actuals, which differ from the audit fees disclosed for 2016 in last year's AIF which were based on estimates from the external auditor's audit plan. - (2) For the audit of financial statements, including interim reviews of quarterly financial statements, and for services normally provided by the auditor in connection with statutory and regulatory filings. - (3) For assurance and related services that are reasonably related to the performance of the audit or review of financial statements and are not reported in Audit Fees, including the audit of the TMX Group pension plan, French translation services, procedures in connection with offering memoranda and reporting on internal controls as required by contract or for business reasons. - (4) Fees paid were for tax compliance services. - (5) Other fees in fiscal 2017 primarily related to providing observations and recommendations on the general ledger conversion process.
+(2) For the audit of financial statements, including interim reviews of quarterly financial statements, and for services normally provided by the auditor in connection with statutory and regulatory filings.

+- (3) The audit related fees for the 2018 fiscal year are for assurance and related services that are reasonably related to the performance of the audit or review of financial statements and are not reported in Audit Fees, including the audit of the TMX Group pension plan, French translation services, reporting on compliance with internal cost allocation model, auditing and reporting on compliance with approved rebate model and reporting on internal controls as required by contract or for business reasons. - (4) For fees paid for tax compliance services. - (5) Other fees in fiscal 2018 primarily related to providing assistance with AML/CTF Compliance Program (Phase 1) for certain affiliates of TMX Group and providing observations and recommendations on model risk governance and the general ledger conversion process.